 Sacred archaeological center whose research rewrites the history of Amazonian cultures and the origin of cacao.
-The project, led by archaeologist Quirino Olivera, reveals eye-opening aspects of the Marañon culture, an ancient pre-Columbian civilization that inhabited the territories of the Upper Peruvian Amazon 5500 years ago.
+The project, led by archaeologist Quirino Olivera, reveals eye-opening aspects of the Marañon culture, an ancient pre-Columbian civilization that inhabited the territories of the Upper Peruvian Amazon approximately 5500 years ago.

 MONTEGRANDE AND THE MARAÑON CULTURE